Friendship College

-Friendship College was a college in Rock Hill, South Carolina that was established in 1891.
-One basketball player from the school, Harthorne Wingo, played in the NBA and was an NBA Finals champion.
+Friendship College was a private Baptist historically black college, established in 1891, and located in Rock Hill, South Carolina.
 The school was closed permanently in 1981, and demolished after a fire.

-Sports
+The founding president of Friendship College was Rev. M.P.
+Hall.

+Athletics

 Friendship college had teams in baseball, football, and basketball.
-They lost 106–0 to Florida Normal in 1947, and 142–0 to Edward Waters in 1964.
+One basketball player from the school, Harthorne Wingo, played in the NBA and was an NBA Finals champion.
+Their football team lost 106–0 to Florida Normal in 1947, and 142–0 to Edward Waters in 1964.